matzoliv/matzoliv.github.io/posts/2021-03-28/index.md

 easiest way to do this is through a python script using the base `ElementTree` library.
 Scripts that should cover the vast majority of cases can be found [here](https://github.com/oliviermatz/rss-toolbox/tree/master/feed2tsv).
-Because the data might vary from website to website, you might need to make a custom one for a particular website.
-All that matters is that you end up writing the same format as shown above.
+Because the data might vary from website to website, you might need to make a custom one.
+All that matters is that you end up writing the same fields to the standard output.

 ```
 curl --compressed -L -s https://ferd.ca/feed.rss | \
     ./feed2tsv/rss2tsv.py
 ```

-Now we need a way to detect novelty. `print_new_update.py` is a script that reads TSV entries in its standard input, and will write back only lines that it never seen before.
+Now we need a way to detect novelty. [`print_new_update.py`](https://github.com/oliviermatz/rss-toolbox/blob/master/print_new_update.py) is a script that reads TSV entries in its standard input, and will write back only lines that it has never seen before.
 State is stored in a text file whose path you provide as a command line parameter.

 ```